Martavis Bryant: 2014 season

-2014 season: Rookie year

-Bryant spent the first six weeks of the season inactive due to a shaky training camp and preseason in addition to suffering a mild A/C sprain in the last preseason game.
+Bryant spent the first six weeks of the season inactive, due to a shaky training camp and preseason, in addition to suffering a mild A/C sprain in the last preseason game.
 Head coach Mike Tomlin told Bryant he wanted to see him dominate the scout team in practice before he would activate him for a game.
 Bryant was finally activated for a Week 7 matchup against the Houston Texans.
-His first NFL reception went for a 35-yard touchdown and he finished the game with two catches for 40 yards.
-On October 26, 2014, he hauled in a season-high five catches for 83 yards and two touchdowns in a 51–34 victory over the Indianapolis Colts.
-On November 2, 2014, Bryant received his first career start against the Baltimore Ravens and ended the game with three receptions, 44 receiving yards, and two touchdown receptions.
+His first NFL reception went for a 35-yard touchdown, and he finished the game with two catches for 40 yards.
+On October 26, he hauled in a season-high five catches for 83 yards with two touchdowns in a 51–34 victory over the Indianapolis Colts.
+On November 2, Bryant received his first career start against the Baltimore Ravens, ending the game with three receptions, 44 receiving yards, and two touchdown receptions.
 His five touchdown receptions set an NFL record for a player in their first three games.
-During a Week 10 contest at the New York Jets, he had four receptions for a season-high 143-yards and had an 80-yard touchdown catch.
-This marked his sixth touchdown in first four games and again set an NFL record, which was later tied by Calvin Ridley.
+During a Week 10 contest against the New York Jets, Martavis had four receptions for a season-high 143 yards, and had an 80-yard touchdown catch.
+This marked his sixth touchdown in his first four games, and again set an NFL record (which was later tied by Calvin Ridley.)

-On December 28, 2014, Bryant caught a 21-yard touchdown reception in a 27–17 win over the Cincinnati Bengals.
-He played in his first NFL postseason game on January 3, 2015, against the Baltimore Ravens.
-He finished the 17–30 loss with five receptions for 61 yards and a touchdown.
+On December 28, Bryant caught a 21-yard touchdown reception in a 27–17 win over the Cincinnati Bengals.
+He played in his first NFL postseason game on January 3, 2015, against the Ravens.
+He finished with five receptions for 61 yards and a touchdown in a 17–30 loss.

-Bryant finished his rookie year with 26 receptions for 549 receiving yards and eight touchdowns in ten games and three starts.
-Bryant's 21.1 yards per reception ranked first among NFL wide receivers in 2014.
+Bryant finished his rookie season with 26 receptions for 549 receiving yards and eight touchdowns, in ten games with three starts.
+Bryant's 21.1 yards-per-reception ranked first among NFL wide receivers in 2014.